 For example, if you publish a new post on WordPress (trigger), then an IFTTT app can share that post on Facebook (action).

-How it makes me productive: I use multiple productivity apples to make my life easier.
-For example: automatically create Trello cards on the schedule.
+I use multiple productivity applets to make my life easier.

 IFTTT is available on Android and iOS.